-Sapphire Real Estate Malta will not only accompany you to visit the properties you like in Malta or in Gozo, but we will also assist you with the buying process to ensure everything runs smoothly.
+Sapphire Real Estate Malta will not only accompany you to visit the properties you like, but we will also assist you with the buying process to ensure everything runs smoothly.

 The preliminary agreement is usually written by a notary and signed in their presence.
 When it comes to Malta and Gozo real estate, notaries are the only officials legally empowered to publish deeds.

 The agreement may be subject to some conditions (e.g. loan approval, architect’s report, etc.), but a time frame is usually given within which these are valid so as not to leave the vendor in uncertainty for too long.

 Once the notary has carried out the searches on the title of the property, and bank loans are approved – then the contract can be signed and the final deed with title and key are exchanged.